 Siena Duomo and Pilgrims Hospital

 A visit to Siena’s Cathedral (Duomo), dedicated to Santa Maria Assunta is also a must.
 Siena Duomo is a masterpiece of Tuscan Romanesque style and probably the most beautiful cathedral in Italy.
 It was built at the time with the ambition of being the largest cathedral in the world.
-Built in black and white marble, the Duomo’s facade is decorated with intricate carvings and fine ornamental details.
-Inside the cathedral, make sure you admire the magnificent 14th century marble mosaic floor.
+Built-in black and white marble, the Duomo’s facade is decorated with intricate carvings and fine ornamental details.
+Inside the cathedral, make sure you admire the magnificent 14th-century marble mosaic floor.

-Right in front of the Duomo you should visit Spedale di Santa Maria della Scala; this is one of the first pilgrims hospitals in Europe and it was built to welcome pilgrims passing Siena on their way to Rome, along the Via Francigena.
+Right in front of the Duomo, you should visit Spedale di Santa Maria della Scala; this is one of the first pilgrims’ hospitals in Europe and it was built to welcome pilgrims passing Siena on their way to Rome, along the Via Francigena.

 Relax with a creamy gelato

 Make sure you wander the back streets of historic Siena immersing yourself in the beauty of this living work of art.
-After a day exploring and visiting its most spectacular sights; it is time to relax with a tasty creamy gelato (ice cream), a nice cup of coffee with Tuscan almond cake or just bask in the sunshine and watch the world go by.
+After a day of exploring and visiting its most spectacular sights; it is time to relax with a tasty creamy gelato (ice cream), a nice cup of coffee with Tuscan almond cake or just bask in the sunshine and watch the world go by.
 You deserve it!